StackStorm/orquesta/docs/source/languages/orquesta.rst

                                                                                       +-- [finish]

-Conversely, if more than one tasks transition to the same task and ``join`` is **not** specified in the latter (i.e. the task named "log" in the example below), then the target task will be invoked immediately following the completion of the previous task.
+Conversely, if more than one tasks transition to the same task and ``join`` is **not** specified in the latter, then the target task will be invoked immediately following the completion of the previous task.
 There will be multiple instances of the target task.
 In the workflow graph, each invocation of the target task will be its own branch with the inbound edge from the node of the previous task.

 In other words, if ``join: all`` was removed from the previous workflow, the ``barrier_task`` would be run two different times, resulting in this execution graph: